 Currently there are six private actions ongoing in Australia alleging a contravention of competition law involving digital platforms:

-- Epic Games v.
+• Epic Games v.
 Apple: Epic Games, developer of Fortnite, commenced proceedings against Apple, alleging that Apple engaged in misuse of market power (among other things) by forcing developers to use Apple’s App Store and Apple’s payment platform for consumers making in-app purchases, while taking a 15 to 30 per cent commission on all payments.
-Epic also commenced similar proceedings in the US and the UK.
-Following commencement, Apple filed for a stay of proceedings in favour of proceedings in the Northern District of California.
-After an initial decision in Apple’s favour, Epic appealed to the full Federal Court, which found that there are serious public policy issues that should be adjudicated in Australia.
-Apple has since applied to the High Court for special leave to appeal.
-At the time of writing, no decision on special leave has been made.
-If leave to appeal is not granted, trial will commence in November 2022.
+Epic also commenced similar proceedings in the United States and the United Kingdom. the trial is scheduled to commence in March 2024.

-- Epic Games v.
+• Epic Games v.
 Google: Epic brought proceedings against Google alleging misuse of market power (among other things) by Google for hindering Epic’s ability to supply Fortnite in the Google Play store.
-On 6 August 2021, Google filed an interlocutory application to stay proceedings in Australia.
-As at the time of writing, the hearing for the stay application is scheduled for October 2022.
+Trial is scheduled to commence alongside the Epic Games v.
+Apple proceedings in March 2024.

-- Dialogue Consulting v.
-Facebook/Instagram: Dialogue, a start-up offering social media content scheduling, brought proceedings against Facebook alleging that Facebook’s decision to deactivate Dialogue’s access to its platforms was designed to harm Dialogue’s ability to compete with Instagram’s content publishing software.
-Dialogue claims that Facebook misused its market power, engaged in exclusive dealing and made contracts with the purpose or effect of substantially lessening competition.
-Facebook argues that its decision to deactivate access was in response to contractual breaches by Dialogue.
-In April 2019, Dialogue was granted an interim injunction against Facebook, restraining it from terminating, suspending or refusing Dialogue’s access to its platforms.
-In December 2020, Facebook sought a stay of the proceedings, but not as they related to Section 46.
-The stay application was dismissed at first instance in the Federal Court and on appeal to the Full Federal Court.
+• Dialogue Consulting v.
+Instagram/Meta: Dialogue, a start-up offering social media content scheduling, brought proceedings against Meta alleging that Meta's decision to deactivate Dialogue’s access to its platforms was designed to harm Dialogue’s ability to compete with Instagram’s content publishing software.
+Dialogue claims that Meta misused its market power, engaged in exclusive dealing and made contracts with the purpose or effect of substantially lessening competition.
+Meta argues that its decision to deactivate access was in response to contractual breaches by Dialogue.
+In April 2019, Dialogue was granted an interim injunction against Meta, restraining it from terminating, suspending or refusing Dialogue’s access to its platforms.

 While private actions in Australia are still rare compared to other jurisdictions, the recent uptick may be a sign of future growth in this area.